shaghayeghsoudi/tutorial/README.md

 There are two types of parallel backends that can be used with foreach, **FORK** and **PSOCK**.

+**FORK** \
-**FORK**FORK backends are only available on UNIX machines (Linux, Mac, and the likes), and do not work in clusters [sad face], so only single-machine environments are appropriate for this backend.
+FORK backends are only available on UNIX machines (Linux, Mac, and the likes).
 In a FORK backend, the workers share the same environment (data, loaded packages, and functions) as the director.
 This setup is highly efficient because the main environment doesn’t have to be copied, and only worker outputs need to be sent back to the director.

 ![Imageofcpu2](images/FORK.png)

-**PSOCK**
+**PSOCK** \
-PSOCK backends (Parallel Socket Cluster) are available for both UNIX and WINDOWS systems, and are the default option provided with foreach.
+PSOCK backends (Parallel Socket Cluster) are available for both UNIX and WINDOWS systems, and are the default option provided with ```foreach```.
 As their main disadvantage, the environment of the director needs to be copied to the environment of each worker, which increases network overhead while decreasing the overall efficiency of the cluster.
 By default, all the functions available in base R are copied to each worker, and if a particular set of R packages are needed in the workers, they need to be copied to the respective environments of the workers as well.

+[This post](https://www.r-bloggers.com/2019/06/parallel-r-socket-or-fork/) compares both backends and concludes that FORK is about a 40% faster than PSOCK.

 ![Imageofcpu2](images/PSOCK.png)